Every year, Eagle Creek Park’s Ornithology Center attracts just over 70,000 visitors from over 40 U.S. states and 15 countries worldwide!

 Situated nearest to the 71st street entrance, the Ornithology Center sits on top of a bluff overlooking the bird sanctuary to the west – a large area of retained water separated from the reservoir by Coffer Dam.
 The facility is surrounded by a diverse habitat of deciduous woods, ponds, streams, grassland and wetlands, which makes birding rewarding at any time of year.

-Connect with the natural world by visiting with the resident birds, which are permanently injured and unable to survive in the wild.
-They have been rehabbed and primarily serve as educational ambassadors for environmental education purposes as they have an impact on how people view wildlife.
+Visit the resident birds, which are permanently injured and unable to survive in the wild.
+Rehabbed and healthy, these birds serve as ambassadors for environmental awareness and education.
 The public can “Meet a Raptor” up close for free every Sunday at 2:30p.m.
-There are two outdoor viewing enclosures as well that house a red-shouldered and red-tailed hawk, plus another enclosure that rotates residents like the turkey vulture or great horned owl.

 Outdoor Migration Game